rhfogh/mxlims_data_model/KnownIssues.md

   so that seemingly valid Pydantic structures for this class may not convert to valid JSON.
-- Import statements for PlateWell are handled wrong by datamodel_codegen and must be fixed by hand.
+- Import statements for PlateWell are handled wrong by datamodel_codegen and must be fixed by a horrible hack.
 (Other codegen problems from 0.6.11 are now solved)

 ## Version 0.6.11